 1) perform an initial emergency registration, as described in subclause 5.1.6.2; and

-2) attempt an emergency call as described in subclause 5.1.6.8.3.
+2) attempt an emergency service as described in subclause 5.1.6.8.3.

-If the UE supports the emerg-reg timer defined in table 7.8.1, the UE shall start the emerg-reg timer when the UE decides that an emergency call is to be established via the IM CN subsystem.
+If the UE supports the emerg-reg timer defined in table 7.8.1, the UE shall start the emerg-reg timer when the UE decides that an emergency service is to be established via the IM CN subsystem.
 The UE shall stop the timer when the UE determines that an initial emergency registration, as described in subclause 5.1.6.2, is not required or upon receipt of any final SIP response during the initial emergency registration.
 When the emerg-reg timer expires, the UE shall: